Extension of the past lifetime and its connection to the cumulative entropy: An integral operator

 where

 denotes the Laplace transform of the function $f$.
-Note that Eq.\ (\ref{equation:T:f}) recalls a generalized Hardy operator, similar to that considered in Definition 2 of Bloom \cite{Bloom}.
-Moreover, $\textbf{T}_sf(t)$ can be viewed as a convolution-type operator (see Abate and Whitt \cite{AbWh96}).
-For instance, if $s>0$ and $f(x)$ is a pdf then, due to (\ref{equation:T:f}), $\frac{1}{s} \widetilde{\textbf{T}}_sf(t)$ is the convolution between $f(x)$ and an exponential pdf with parameter $s$.
+Note that (\ref{equation:T:f}) recalls a generalized Hardy operator, similar to that considered in [5, Definition 2].
+Moreover, $\textbf{T}_sf(t)$ can be viewed as a convolution-type operator; see \cite{AbWh96}.
+For instance, if $s>0$ and $f(x)$ is a PDF then, due to (\ref{equation:T:f}), $(1/s) \widetilde{\textbf{T}}_sf(t)$ is the convolution between $f(x)$ and an exponential PDF with parameter $s$.

-Suppose that $X$ is an absolutely continuous nonnegative random variable with the cdf $F$.
+Suppose that $X$ is an absolutely continuous nonnegative random variable with the CDF $F$.
 Then the $\widetilde{\textbf{T}}_s$ operator of $F$ is defined by

-Integrating by parts, from (\ref{equation:T:f}) and (\ref{Tilde:operator}) it follows that
+Integrating by parts, from (\ref{equation:T:f}) and (\ref{Tilde:operator}), it follows that